Mark devotes his practice to representing clients and families who have suffered a catastrophic injury or death.

 He serves clients across the country in cases involving defective products, trucking accidents, road construction defects, propane explosions and wrongful death.

-Since joining Langdon & Emison in 2011, Mark has obtained substantial results for his clients, including seven-figure verdicts and settlements.
+Since joining Langdon & Emison in 2011, Mark has obtained substantial results for his clients, including seven- and eight-figure verdicts and settlements.
 He also has published articles on trucking accident litigation and other topics in national and state legal publications.

 Mark was promoted to partner in 2017 for his proven leadership within Langdon & Emison and the legal community and for the exceptional legal representation he provides to the firm’s clients.